awwaiid/thelackthereof/TLT_Drafts.md

 The [http://www.catb.org/jargon/html/P/programming.html Jargon File's definition of programming] defines it as "the art of debugging an empty file".
 [http://perl.plover.com/yak/debruijn/ Debugging the de Bruijn Sequence]

+= Rockin At Filter =
+On my way to Safeway, I stopped in at Filter to see how they are doing.
+The nearby Safeway (The Secret Safeway) is closed, but this is still roughly on the way to The Soviet Safeway anyhow.
+A seat was open so down I plopped.

+First they played the entire Rage Against The Machine, [http://en.wikipedia.org/wiki/The_Battle_of_Los_Angeles_(album) Battle of Los Angeles] album, and now we're on to The Ramones with Blitzkrieg Bop.
+Sounds like they're going to play this [http://en.wikipedia.org/wiki/Ramones_(Ramones_album) whole album] too.

+Good music, good mocha.
+Where was I on my way to again?